fasterthanlime/idealizr/README.md

 * You want to port your app to [Flux](https://github.com/facebook/flux) or [Redux](http://rackt.github.io/redux);
 * You noticed [it's hard](https://groups.google.com/forum/#!topic/reactjs/jbh50-GJxpg) for Stores (or Reducers) to consume data from nested API responses.

-Normalizr takes JSON and a schema and **replaces nested entities with their IDs, gathering all entities in dictionaries**.
+Idealizr takes JSON and a schema and **replaces nested entities with their IDs, gathering all entities in dictionaries**.

 For example,